-5.1 Knowles' Theory of Andragogy
+5.1.
+Knowles' Theory of Andragogy

-In order to fully engage users in this form of HIT, patients and clinic personnel may be viewed from a learning perspective that considers their unique and dynamic characteristics.
-Malcolm Knowles' Theory of Andragogy [22][24][25] is based on six assumptions for adult learners (Table 3, Figure 2) that are relevant to successfully implementing PHRs.
+In order to fully engage users with HIT such a PHRs, both patients and clinic personnel may be viewed from a learning perspective that considers their unique and dynamic characteristics.
+Malcolm Knowles' Theory of Andragogy [24][26][27] is based on six assumptions for adult learners (Table 3, Figure 3) that are relevant to successfully implementing PHRs.
 Each of these assumptions pertains to underserved adult patients and clinic staff, and may be advantageous when designing and implementing a PHR for underserved populations.